Dali936/dali936.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am currently a third-year master student at Shenzhen University.
+I spent years at [VCC](https://vcc.tech/index) and [GM lab](https://www.gml.ac.cn/) focusing on point cloud analysis, and served as an intern at [Intellidust](https://github.com/Intellindust-AI-Lab/) under the supervision of [Xi Shen](https://xishen0220.github.io/), working on human mesh and skeleton recovery.

-A junior researcher graduating soon from Shenzhen University, with research interests in human modeling, human motion generation, and human–scene interaction.
-My broader focus lies in 3D vision, particularly end-to-end scene reconstruction.
-I am also deeply interested in extending these capabilities toward virtual and augmented reality systems, envisioning immersive digital worlds similar to the OASIS in *Ready Player One* and Free City in *Free Guy*
+My research interests include human modeling, human motion generation, and human–scene interaction, with a broader focus on 3D vision and end-to-end scene reconstruction.

+I am deeply interested in extending these capabilities toward virtual and augmented reality systems, envisioning immersive digital worlds similar to the OASIS in *Ready Player One* and Free City in *Free Guy*.